sveltia/sveltia-cms/README.md

 1. Open the dev site at `http://localhost:[port]/` to check the rendered pages.
 1. Commit and push the changes if satisfied, or discard them if you’re just testing.

-Remember that the local repository support doesn’t do any Git operation.
-You have to fetch, pull, commit and push all changes manually with a Git client.
-Also, at this point, you have to reload the CMS to see the latest content after retrieving remote updates (this will be unnecessary once browsers support the proposed `FileSystemObserver` API).
+Keep in mind that the local repository support doesn’t perform any Git operations.
+You’ll have to manually fetch, pull, commit and push all changes using a Git client.
+In the near future, we’ll figure out if there’s a way to do this in a browser (because `netlify-cms-proxy-server` actually has undocumented `git` mode that allows developers to create commits to a local repository).

+Also, at this point, you have to reload the CMS to see the latest content after retrieving remote updates.
+This will be unnecessary once browsers support the proposed `FileSystemObserver` API.

 ### Using a custom icon for a collection